nilsnh/commit-calculator/readme.md

-Here's a project for calculating days spent committing to a git project.It will parse the commits.
+An application for calculating days spent committing to a git project.

 # Usage